← Back to Stories

-Tasmanian senator Tammy Tyrrell defects to Labor Party in 2026
+Tasmanian senator Tammy Tyrrell defects from crossbench to Labor Party during budget week

 Consensus Summary